-Today high school kids start their HSC (Higher School Certificate).
-For many this is a very stressful and worrying time.
+Waiting to get your HSC results is very stressful.
+Will you get the mark you want?
+Will you be able to get into the course of choice?
 Students worry that if they don’t get the mark they need, they will not get into the right university course or other college.
 This will impact their choices and in turn make them not do what they wish to do or be.

 I wanted to go to Film School at UTS and do a BA in Communications but did not get the marks, I did not even get the marks to get in at Bathurst or Macquarie for the same course.
 Devastated was not going to cover it.
-You could not speak to me about this and a moody teenager yes I was but I had my reasons.
+You could not speak to me about this.
+I was a moody teenager, but I had my reasons.

 Due to not going straight into university or another college, I got a job.
 I ended up being a receptionist for Film/TV and production companies and that allowed me to learn what I was interested in.
 I also volunteered at AFTRS (Australian Film & Television & Radio School) to gain experience and knowledge.
 I did short courses in filmmaking, script writing and production.

-This lovely boyfriend was a great help in my life at the time and our relationship did not last.
-I was very grateful for the help he gave me and the way he taught me how to answer things for university.
-I would not have known if it was not for him.
-So thanks.
+This lovely boyfriend was a great help in my life at the time.
+I was very grateful for the help he gave me, and the way he taught me how to answer things for university.
+So a BIG thanks to him.

 I had about five years working before I got to do my undergrad at UTS in Sydney.
 It gave me a higher appreciation of what I wanted to achieve and I felt lucky to be there.
 Many other students were from well off families that seem to have everything handed to them.
 This was not the case for me and my friends.
 I put myself through university, I worked to go there, I used experience and knowledge to get accepted and it helped with doing well while there.